jumpcutking/threads/README.md

 Identical to how actions are attached, you can create a portion of your code to listen to all events requested (send to children) by adding a requests listener (addRequestsListener).
 You can do the same thing with received requests (from the children) (addReceivedListener).

+** Don't use the quitOnException thread option on threads with promises; otherwise, your promise will not resolve when an exception occurs because the thread has closed. **

 ```Javascript
 sync function ListenForRequests(message) {
     //I've received a message from the thread manager.